eab-agency/advance.appily.com/README.md

 ## Payload

-First you'll need an instance of our [Payload CMS](https://github.com/eab-agency/appily-cms).
+First you'll need an instance of our [Payload CMS](https://github.com/eab-agency/appily-cms) if you want to connect locally.
 Take note of your server URL, you'll need this in the next step.

 ### Next.js App Setup